kharileigh/LAP3-Coding-Challenge/README.md

 - Webpack

 ## Wins
-- Successfully fetches user and updates state (check Redux Dev Tools in Broswer)
+- Successfully fetches user and displays the relevant information on screen

 ## Challenges
-- Struggled to create the structure we'd like to display user info
+- Struggled to set up the functionality to update the store then fetch state from there